-In apartheid opressed Soweto, there were no official theatre spaces.
-Performers were historically nomadic and so were their theatre spaces: boxes were used to achieve the required isolation from the outside word.
+In apartheid oppressed Soweto, there were no official theatre spaces.
+Performers were historically nomadic and so were their theatre spaces.
+Boxes were used to achieve the required isolation from the outside word.

-The theatre boxes of the Soweto Theatre provide seating for 430, 180 and 90 people.
-Whereas the main venue has an end stage, an orchestra pit, fly tower and buttress, the 2 smaller ones are more flexible, stage and seating arrangement can be adapted to the necessities.
+The theatre boxes of the Soweto Theatre provide seating for 430, 180, and 90 people.
+Whereas the main venue has an end stage, an orchestra pit, fly tower, and buttress, the two smaller ones are more flexible.
+Stage and seating arrangements can be adapted as needed.

-The 3 boxes are clad in ceramic tiles, in the three primary colours yellow, blue and red and can therefore easily be distinguished from the outside.
+The three boxes are clad in ceramic tiles in the three primary colours of yellow, blue, and red, and can therefore easily be distinguished from the outside.
 The different shades and tones of the tiles make the walls more vibrant and alive when glistening in the sun.
 The tiles were provided and assembled by local craftsmen.

-The Soweto Theatre is the only facility of its kind in the Jabulani community, the aim was to bring life to this mainly dormitory town – and bring the arts to the people.
-Built between the residential area and the train station, the theatre is integrated into the people's daily route from their homes to work.
+The Soweto Theatre is the only facility of its kind in the Jabulani community.
+The aim was to bring life to this mainly dormitory town, and to bring the arts to the people.
+Built between the residential area and the train station, the theatre is integrated into people's daily route from their homes to work.

-It's a building for the community, which should make them feel connected and invite them in to experience the performing arts, primarily traditional African art forms such as dance, choir singing and oral poetry, but also European style theater is included in the programme.
+It is a building for the community that should make them feel connected and invite them in to experience the performing arts; primarily, traditional African art forms such as dance, choir singing, and oral poetry, but also European style theatre is included in the programme.

-An extensive study of local and international theatres preceeded its design and with the help of a theatre specialist, a modern multipurpose performing arts centre with top-notch acoustics and lighting could be created.
+An extensive study of local and international theatres preceeded the design, and with the help of a theatre specialist, a modern multi-purpose performing arts centre with top-notch acoustics and lighting was created.

 Theatre specialist: Denis Hutchinson